geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Support for OpenID

-MapStore introduced support for OpenID.
+MapStore introduced support for OpenID for google and keycloak.
 In order to have this functionalities and to be aligned with the latest version of MapStore you have to update the following files in your projects:

 - `geostore-spring-security.xml` (your custom spring security context) have to be updated adding the beans and the `security:custom-filter` entry in the `<security:http>` entry, as here below: